 We drove to Valensole during the 4th weekend of July and there was no blue gold in sight, save for a modest stretch of young plants.
 “They’ve already been harvested,” our b&b host tells us, but off we went.
 No holiday in Provence is complete without the dogs in the picture.

-And don’t forget the sunflower fields.
+And let’s not forget the sunflower fields.